Hrishirt/Neural-Network-From-Scratch/README.md

 # Issues:
 ~~Currently this has a pretty low accuracy, and I hope to improve it with some time~~.
 ~~As of right now it's stuck at 10% :(~~
-It now gets about 95% on the test set.
+It now gets about 95% on the test set :)
 The root cause was that the raw pixel values (0–255) created extremely large activations early in the network.
 This pushed the softmax outputs into saturation, which collapsed the gradients and prevented learning entirely.
 The solution I've figured out (or so forgot to do) was to normalize the dataset.
 Normalizing the input to [0,1] fixed the numerical instability: